Automating the Correctness Assessment of AI-generated Code for Security Contexts: Conclusion

 We used our method to evaluate the performance of four state-of-the-art code generators in the generation of offensive assembly from NL descriptions and compared the results with the human evaluation and different baseline solutions, including state-of-the-art output similarity metrics and the well-known ChatGPT.

 Our experiments showed that \approach{} provides results almost equal and is the most correlated assessment solution to human evaluation, which is considered the golden standard in the field.
-Moreover, the analysis of the computational cost revealed that the time to perform the assessment of every code snippet is $\sim 0.17$s on average, which is lower than the average time required by human analysts to manually inspect the code, based on our experience.
+Moreover, the analysis of the computational cost revealed that the time to assess every code snippet is $\sim 0.17$s on average, which is lower than the average time required by human analysts to manually inspect the code, based on our experience.

+In future work, integrating \approach{} with advanced static code analysis and binary matching approaches could significantly enhance its assessment capabilities.
+For instance, static code analysis could provide additional insights into potential vulnerabilities or inefficiencies in the generated code~\cite{sui2016svf}, while binary matching could extend \approach{}'s applicability to compiled binaries~\cite{gui2022cross}, offering a more holistic view of code correctness and security.

+Future work also includes supporting the automatic correctness assessment for other programming languages.
+We are actively exploring the extension of \approach{} to evaluate code in high-level programming languages such as Python.
+This expansion will address the growing need for semantic correctness assessment in diverse coding environments, further enhancing \approach{}'s applicability and impact in the assessment of code generation models.